maxh/maxheinritz.com/_posts/2025-09-01-what-i-am-made-of.md

 - Substituting sufficiently tasty vegan alternatives eg Trader Joe’s Vegan Kale Pesto.
 - Choosing pasture-raised eggs rather than cage-free or free-range.
 - Eating wild-caught rather than farm-raised fish.
-- Opting for beef rather than chicken, because cows generally have better lives.
+- Opting for beef rather than chicken, because cows generally have better lives, and because one cow life supports many more calories than one chicken life.
 - Consuming mussels because their capacity for suffering is likely limited.
 - I’ll use the whole animal, e.g. bones for bone broth.
 - In general, I try to buy animal products at Whole Foods.